 Meditation Practice in Addiction Treatment

-Meditation along with yoga, is one of the most practiced holistic therapies offered at comprehensive addiction treatment facilities such as Long Island Center for Recovery.
+Meditation for addiction along with yoga, is one of the most practiced holistic therapies offered at comprehensive addiction treatment facilities such as Long Island Center for Recovery.
 Meditation, also called ‘mindfulness meditation,’ is a healing practice of the mind and body where an individual becomes aware of the nature of his or her present experience in order to “wake up” from a regular state of consciousness.
-In addiction treatment, meditation practice is utilized to bring concentration, clarity of thinking and optimism while fostering a sense of calm within a person.
+This allows the practice of meditation for addiction treatment to bring concentration, clarity of thinking and optimism while fostering a sense of calm within a person.
 In using breathing techniques and achieving optimum states of relaxation, the individual in recovery is able to escape the stress and anxieties that are often associated with his or her addiction.
-Also, through meditation individuals can reach a better understanding of themselves which can help them stop negative and compulsive habits.
+Also, when using meditation for addiction, individuals can reach a better understanding of themselves which can help them stop negative and compulsive habits.

 Incorporated into addiction treatment, meditation supports the efforts of recovering individuals by: